Institute of Theology

 This course treats the exegesis of selected passages from the Pauline Corpus, chosen in sequence, to highlight the main theological issues raised in the Corpus as a whole.
 The historical and present debates of Low and High Criticism are within the scope of the course.
 It also traces the development in perspectives resulting from the changing circumstances that necessitated the writing of the epistles.

-CBBE 211 Interpretation of the Gospels according to Matthew and Mark
+CBBE 211 Interpretation of Matthew and Mark

 The Gospels according to St Matthew and St Mark belong to a common literary tradition, and together with the Gospel of Luke, are called the Synoptic Gospels.
 However, Mark has the particularity of being the first Christian writing that belongs to the literary genre of Gospels.
 On the other hand, Matthew’s most characteristic feature is its strong liturgical and ecclesiastical accent.
 The present course will study a selection of Marcan and Matthean texts that will help students discover the key contents of both literary works.